akashswfu/tasty-bites-client-site-public/README.md

 - I applied Mongodb CRUD operation for data create read update and delete.

-- Only user can update and delete their data.
+- Only us  er can update and delete their data.

 - Other user cannot delete.